Burghelea conjecture and asymptotic dimension of groups: Groups (conjecturally) of finite asymptotic dimension

 The reduction system for $g$ is maximal if it is not a proper subset of any other reduction set for $g$.
 Note that there may be many maximal reduction systems.
-However, we can define the unique one by taking the intersection of all maximal reduction systems.
+However, we can define the unique reduction system by taking the intersection of all maximal reduction systems.
 This intersection is called the \textbf{canonical reduction system}.
 The canonical reduction system is not necessary maximal.
-By convention, if $g \in MCG(S)$ is not reducible, then the canonical reduction system for $g$ is empty.
+By convention, if the element $g \in MCG(S)$ is not reducible, then the canonical reduction system for $g$ is empty.

 \begin{lem} Let $g \in MCG(S)$ and let $CRS_g$ be its canonical reduction system.
 Let $h \in C(g)$.
 Then $h(CRS_g) = CRS_g$. \end{lem} \begin{proof} It is easy to see that $h$ acts on the set of all maximal reduction systems.
 Since $CRS_g$ is the intersection of all of them, it is fixed by $h$. \end{proof}